This article may contain compensated links. Please read disclaimer for more info.

-The (French) Basque Country, with its strong character and rich culture, is the perfect playground for those who love the ocean, mountain, history, small towns, local specialties, and good wine.
-Nothing is ordinary in the Basque Country: neither the language, nor the traditions, nor the food but you are going to love it!
+The (French) Basque Country, with its strong character and rich culture, is one of the best places to visit in Nouvelle-Aquitaine, the perfect playground for those who love the ocean, mountains, history, small towns, local specialties, and good wine.
+Nothing is ordinary in the Basque Country: neither the language, traditions, nor the food, but you will love it!

 The best way to explore the French Basque Country is by car.
 This French Basque Country road trip from Biarritz is one of our favorite French road trips, and it covers the coast, small villages, and natural sights.

-Ile-de-Ré, lying off the coast of La Rochelle, is an attractive and popular summer destination amongst the French, with a lively atmosphere, especially around the port.
+Lying off the coast of La Rochelle, Ile-de-Ré is an attractive and popular summer destination amongst the French, with a lively atmosphere, especially around the port.

 If you can, avoid traveling to Ile-de-Ré in July or August: a victim of its success, the island’s population increases tenfold during the summer!

 4. Be Amazed by the Stone Age Cave Paintings of Lascaux